ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/backward-compatibility.markdown

 **OR**

- * The server version is greater than the client version
+ * The server version is greater than the client version, but the Major version must match

 Some examples: